Residential Customers

 Here's the three-part rate breakdown:

-- Demand Charge (kW): Demand is measured in kilowatts (kW) and represents the maximum amount of electricity you used over a single hour during the peak hours each billing cycle.
-The demand charge is determined by multiplying the maximum demand you incurred by the demand rate.
+- Peak Charge (kW): Demand is measured in kilowatts (kW) and represents the maximum amount of electricity you used over a single hour during the peak hours each billing cycle.
+The Peak Charge is determined by multiplying the maximum demand you incurred by the demand rate.